Newman O'Neal: Death threats

 In the summer of 1919, the mayor of Hobson City, Alabama, was Newman O'Neal.
 He served his community until he received death threats in the form of a "black hand letter surmounted by a skull and crossbones."
 He ignored the letter but he was assaulted by unknown aggressors and seriously injured forcing him north into exile in late July 1919.
 The acting Mayor J. D. Kirksey also received an unsigned death threat letter.
 Author Cameron McWhirter says this was a typical tactic of the Ku Klux Klan.

 Aftermath

 This uprising was one of several incidents of civil unrest that began in the so-called American Red Summer, of 1919.
 The Summer consisted of terrorist attacks on black communities, and white oppression in over three dozen cities and counties.
 In most cases, white mobs attacked African American neighborhoods.
 In some cases, black community groups resisted the attacks, especially in Chicago and Washington, D.C.
-Most deaths occurred in rural areas during events like the Elaine Race Riot in Arkansas, where an estimated 100 to 240 black people and 5 white people were killed.
+Most deaths occurred in rural areas during events like the Elaine massacre in Arkansas, where an estimated 100 to 240 black people and 5 white people were killed.
 Also occurring in 1919 were the Chicago Race Riot and Washington D.C. race riot which killed 38 and 39 people respectively, and with both having many more non-fatal injuries and extensive property damage reaching up into the millions of dollars.